 17.1.
 If line managers consider that a reason does not fall within the scope of the provisions, requests may be refused.
-The Trust would encourage any employee who thinks they have been unreasonably refused time off to raise it, in the first instance, via the grievance procedure.
+The Trust would encourage any employee who thinks they have been unreasonably refused time off to raise it, in the first instance, with their line manager.
+Employees have the option of submitting a grievance via the grievance procedure if they still feel they have been treated unreasonably.